 Explore the breathtaking scenery, the great lochs, glens, coasts and castles of Scotland in fine Edwardian style and five-star comfort aboard the Royal Scotsman, a Belmond train—and visit HM Queen Elizabeth The Queen Mother’s family seat at Glamis Castle.

-The date is July 21, 2021, and this fabulous five-day, four-night Scotland’s Classic Splendours trip aboard The Royal Scotsman, a Belmond train, is already sold out—but we have reserved eight places at exclusive advantageous rates, so that our CountryClubuk Members do not miss this once-in-a-lifetime Highlands rail journey.
+This fabulous five-day, four-night Scotland’s Classic Splendours trip aboard The Royal Scotsman, a Belmond train, is a once-in-a-lifetime Highlands rail journey.

 From the liveried steward who greets you as you board the restored vintage Royal Scotsman train in Edinburgh, to the magnificent scenery which rolls past your mahogany-panelled parlour car on your way to the Kyle of Lochalsh, there is no finer way to view the Scottish Highlands than on this historic and unmissable five-day, four-night journey.
 The Royal Scotsman is considered to be the world’s most luxurious trains as you explore the magnificent scenery of Scotland, visiting places unseen by most visitors.